 - Add two cups of the flour, along with the salt and baking soda.
 Mix well.

-- Add the remaining three cups of flour and mix well.
+- Add the remaining four cups of flour and mix well.

 - Add the chocolate chips and blend.